hu-macsy/lama_old/scai/lama/doc/Vector.rst

 Utility Functions
 -----------------

-Additionally you have some utility functions that can be called on a vector: for getting the size of the vector, e.g. after reading it from file, for swapping with another vector or creating a copy.
+Additionally you have some utility functions that can be called on a vector: (for getting the size or distribution of the vector, e.g. after reading it from file, for swapping with another vector or creating a copy.

 .. code-block:: c++

-    IndexType length = x.size(); // getting the global size of a vector
+    IndexType length = x.size(); // getting the global size of a vector DistributionPtr d = x.getDistributionPtr();

     x.swap( y ); // swapping the size and values of the vectors

-    Vector* zCopy1 = z.copy(); // calls the copy constructor
+    Vector* zCopy = z.copy(); // calls the copy constructor

 For accessing single values of a vector you can use ``getValue`` or ``()`` with the global index ``i``.
 But you must have in mind, that it may be inefficient if the vector is distributed and/or not on the Host Context, because of communication between nodes or CPU and GPU: